The Bankrate promise

 - Falling objects

-Your car could experience significant internal flood damage, or mild exterior damage from debris during a hurricane.
-Regardless of the level of damage your vehicle experiences, the following tips may help you handle the aftermath.
+Hurricanes can cause a variety of damage to your car, including interior flooding damage or exterior damage caused by falling debris.
+Regardless of the level of damage your vehicle experiences, the following tips may help you handle the aftermath

 Once the storm passes and the surrounding area is safe, you may want to contact your insurance company as soon as possible to begin the claims process.
-Documenting your vehicle’s damage by taking notes and capturing photos is typically helpful, but make sure you watch out for broken glass and debris during the process.
+Documenting your vehicle’s state before the storm by taking photos, then doing the same for post-storm damage by taking notes and capturing photos is typically helpful, but make sure you watch out for broken glass and debris during the process.

 If your vehicle is totaled by storm damage, but you don’t have comprehensive insurance, you will likely have to pay for repairs out of pocket.
 Sometimes disaster funds are available to help, so it might be worth contacting government agencies like the Federal Emergency Management Agency (FEMA) or nonprofits to see if any financial relief is available.